Sunyata Buddhist Centre : Fifth Precept Sangha

 Venue: Sunyata Buddhist Centre

-Day: Every Thursday from 8.00pm (please arrive 10 minutes early ready for a prompt start, thank you).
+Day: Every Thursday usually from 8.30pm (please arrive 10 minutes early ready for a prompt start, thank you).

 Time: Various start times – please email email@example.com